lunjon/blast/docs/blast.md

 ### requests()

-The `requests()` function is required must return a list of maps that adhere to the following definition:
+The `requests()` function is required and must return a list of maps that adhere to the following definition:

 ```elixir
 def requests() do